MaggieDaisy/Easy_Skincare/README.md

 ### **Surface**
-The visual experience of this project reflects the theme .............
+The visual experience of this project reflects the theme of candy or toy shop.
 > Colors

 A blend of dark and pastel colors reflecting the colors of candy and classic elegance.
-Throughout the whole project main colors and their shades, picked from ,,,,,,,
+Throughout the whole project main colors and their shades, picked from coolors
 - color 1
 - color 2
 - color 3